RebeccaFlach/rule-184/reports/draft_report.md

 ### Methodology

-We began by creating an implementation of the BML model that could change the grid size and starting density.
-This was achieved by populating the grid randomly, checking the probability against each cell.
-Each cell had an equal probability of being either red or blue.
+We start by creating an implementation of the BML model that can change the grid size and starting density.
+This is achieved by populating the grid randomly, checking the probability against each cell.
+Each cell has an equal probability of being either red or blue.
 In our model, blue cells move horizontally to the right, while red cells move vertically downward.
-We followed the traffic model version of the BML, where all blue cells move simultaneously at each time step, followed by all the red cells.
+We follow the traffic model version of the BML, where all blue cells move simultaneously at each time step, followed by all the red cells.
 At each time step, a cell can move forward if the cell directly next to it is empty.
 In our model, the edges wrap around so that cells never exit the system.
-The model will continue iterating for a set number of time steps.
+The model continues iterating for a set number of time steps.

-To explore the time frame at which the model jams for different densities, we set up a variable to record the first time step when blue and red cells didn’t move.
-Then we ran the model five times for every density between zero and one at intervals of 0.01.
-We averaged the results of the five trials to approximate the stop time.
+To explore the time frame at which the model jams for different densities, we set up a variable to record the first time step when blue and red cells don’t move.
+Then we run the model five times for every density between zero and one at intervals of 0.01.
+We average the results of the five trials to approximate the stop time.

 #### Base BML Model and Results
-The following graphs are of a 250x250 sized grid.
-From testing various grid sizes from 10x10 to 250x250 we found that the size didn’t make a difference on the pattern, however the result is more defined the bigger the grid size.
-Though the larger the grid size the longer it took each density to reach its jamming point.
-Jamming starts around a density of .35 to .4, which matches the result found in Nagatani’s paper.
-As the density increases the time it takes jam decreases less from it’s neighbor and the distribution of the trials becomes smaller.
-As the graph had a long tailed distribution we also plotted our results on a log log scale, and got a somewhat linear line.
+The following graphs depict a 250x250 sized grid.
+When testing various grid sizes from 10x10 to 250x250, we find that the size does not affect the pattern significantly; however, the result becomes more defined as the grid size increases.
+The larger the grid size, the longer it takes for each density to reach its jamming point.
+Jamming begins around a density of .35 to .4, consistent with the findings in Nagatani’s paper.
+As the density increases, the time it takes to jam decreases less from its neighbor, and the distribution of the trials becomes smaller.
+As the graph exhibits a long-tailed distribution, we also plot our results on a log-log scale, yielding a somewhat linear line.

 ![](images/250_den_screen_shot.png)
 ![](images/density.png.png)

 ### Extension EVERYTHING

-For an extension, we decided to add a "rush hour" element to the model, by dynamically changing the number of cars in the grid.
-When the model reaches a given time step, a new car will be added on every free left and top edge square continuously for the length of the rush hour.
-After that time period ends, all cars have a 50% chance of being removed when they meet the right or bottom edge, until the density returns to the original density.
-We ran this adapted model with a density of 0.1, a density at which the base model reaches speed one consistently.
-We then ran the model with a variety of rush hour lengths, and plotted the amount of time it took for the model to return to speed one.
+For an extension, we are adding a "rush hour" element to the model by dynamically changing the number of cars in the grid.
+When the model reaches a given time step, a new car is added to every free left and top edge square continuously for the duration of rush hour.
+After that period ends, there is a 50% chance that cars will be removed when they reach the right or bottom edge, until the density returns to its original value.
+We are running this adapted model with a density of 0.1, at which the base model consistently reaches speed one.
+Then, we run the model with various rush hour lengths and plot the time it takes for the model to return to speed one.

 ![](images/extension.png)